jakemai0/OSCP-Cheat-Sheet/CheatSheet.md

 When the service is restarted, ```Commom.exe``` will be executed.

+**Check for PowerShell history and Transscript** Credentials or information might be hidden in PowerShell history or PSTranscript files

 **Check for Weak Registry permission:** \
 Windows registry contains entries for services and have ACL.
 If the registry ACL can be configured => privilege escalation vector. \
 Verify permission with Get-ACL or icacls or accesschk. \